 The Grape Harvest

-There is not an exact date of beginning of the harvest, because atmospheric agents as rain, hot or cold weather, also influence the decision of when the harvest should start.
+There is no exact date for the beginning of the harvest.
+Atmospheric agents such as rain, and hot or cold weather, also influence the decision of when the harvest should start.
 However, generally, the harvest takes place during this period because grapes reach the desired ripeness.
 It means that the balance between sugars and acids is perfect for the style of wine that a winemaker wishes to produce.

-I experienced that the harvest is a busy and nervous period in a winery.
-All employee works hard in the vineyard all day long.
-There is no time to waste.
-You have to be fast to avoid that grapes go bad and pick as much as quantity of the best grapes using your own hands and scissors.
-The small and typical wineries still use to pick grapes with hands instead of using mechanical harvesting methods.
-The reason is simple: a worker is able to choose the best bunches, handle them with more care and collecting them in traditional red boxes.
-As you can imagine, the quality of the wine will be surely better than the others.
+Typical small wineries still use to harvest grapes with their hands instead of using mechanical harvesting methods.
+The reason is simple.
+A worker is able to pick the best grapes, handle them with greater care, and harvest them in the traditional red crates.
+As you can imagine, the quality of the wine will definitely be better than others.

-Moreover, for lunch, as our grandparents did in the past, we had a quick lunch all together before to go back to work: local cold cuts, bread, pecorino cheese and of course a glass of red wine.
+Picking large bunches of grapes, sometimes I couldn’t help but eat them, savoring the sweet taste of the juice.
+Also, for lunch, as our grandparents did in the past, we all had a quick lunch together before going back to work.
+On the table at our disposal were local cold cuts, bread, pecorino cheese, and, of course, a glass of red wine.

 The Vino Novello

-Raise your glass of your favorite Tuscan wine and make a toast!
+Raise the glass of your favorite Tuscan wine and make a toast!
 Cin Cin.